Entries Tagged 'Protection FAQ' ↓

 Once you do (2.1) or (2.2) above, the file will get added to the Product, and will now be protected.

-There is a simple, one-time setup involved if you want to protect files outside of your WordPress directory.
+There is a one-time setup process involved, if you wish to protect files outside of your WordPress directory.

 1. You need to add the following code to the .htaccess in the root of your web site.
 So, in your web site’s root folder (where you have your home page – like index.php or index.html for example)…